CodyReichert/awesome-cl/README.md

   library to post test coverage to Coveralls.
 See [SBCL's code coverage tool](http://www.sbcl.org/manual/index.html#sb_002dcover).
 [FreeBSD][39].
 * [CheckL](https://github.com/rpav/CheckL/) - Why write programs in Common Lisp but tests like Java?
 Meet CheckL!
   * a testing library that checks the current test value against the previous one and offers restarts.
+* [Try](https://github.com/melisgl/try) - Try is an extensible test anti-framework with equal support for interactive and non-interactive workflows, as well as Emacs integration.
+[MIT][200].

 See also: